-Volkswagen AtlasThe Volkswagen Atlas is one of the roomiest vehicles in its class of three-row crossovers.
-If you really need a lot of space for people and their stuff, it's a pretty good option.
-But owners report problems with the Atlas, the most troubling of which are with its transmission.
-Other sore spots include its climate system along with various noises and leaks.
+The second Volkswagen on this list is the Atlas.
+It's one of the roomiest vehicles in its class of three-row crossovers, so if you really need a lot of space for people and their stuff, it's a pretty good option.
+But owners report problems with the Atlas' power equipment, in-car electronics, climate system and fuel/emissions system.

 The Giulia is an absolutely beautiful vehicle that drives at least as well as anything else in its luxury performance sedan segment.
-But owners report problems with its engine and fiddly interior controls.
+But owners report problems with its power equipment, in-car electronics and climate system.

 Jeep's iconic Wrangler, available in both two- and four-door styles, is known the as one of the best off-road vehicles in the world.
 It's more popular today than ever before, but owners say they have problems with the Wrangler's in-car electronics along with its steering and suspension systems.

 The Chevrolet Camaro is a classic muscle car that's at its best when it's powered by a roaring V8 engine.
 Unfortunately, Camaro owners report to Consumer Reports that it has problems with its power equipment, body hardware and transmission.